boblund/ribackup/README.md

 ribackup has the following system requirements:
 - [Rsync](https://rsync.samba.org/) and [ssh](https://www.ssh.com/academy/ssh/) must be available on the source server being backed up and the backup server where the backups are stored.
 - [NodeJS](https://nodejs.org) must be installed on the source server.
+Also on the backup server if verifying files is desired.
 - Snapshot-based requires that the backup server file system support hard links.
 - While not required, some scheduled command capability, such as [cron](https://en.wikipedia.org/wiki/Cron) or [launchctl](https://ss64.com/mac/launchctl.html), can be used to automate backups.